AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/overview.md

 ---
 solution: Experience Platform
 title: Playbooks overview
-description: Learn how to use the USe CasePlaybooks feature in Experience Platform to get started with various use cases
+description: Learn how to use the Use Case Playbooks feature in Experience Platform to get started with various use cases
 badgeBeta: label="Beta" type="Informative"
 ---